VVanlue/CameraTrapML/proposal.md

 In this project we hope to find what combination of memory, speed, and accuracy, will allow a classifier to be deployed.
 Quantization is one obvious way to shrink a model down and speed it up, but it can also hurt accuracy, and we want to extensively measure that trade off.

 We're also in a good position to be testers.
-We both have access to multiple dives with various amounts of RAM, as well as virtual machines where we can allocate GPUs.
+We both have access to multiple devices with various amounts of RAM, as well as virtual machines where we can allocate GPUs.
 So we can test on different machines, as well as work under about the same constraints as people who would actually use this technology.

-## 3. Research Questions and Hypotheses
+## 4. Research Questions and Hypotheses

 **RQ1:** How much memory do INT8 and INT4 quantization actually save compared to an FP32 baseline for our wildlife classifier?